 Regulations governing uniform and appearance will be strictly enforced.
 The wearing of jewellery in school is not allowed.
-However, girls with pierced ears are permitted to wear one small pair of small, plain studs or sleepers.
+However, pupils with pierced ears are permitted to wear a pair of small, plain studs or sleepers.
+Plastic studs and other temporary piercings are not permitted.
 This regulation is for the safety of all pupils.